belvip/hands-onjava/DataStructureTwo/SingleLinkedLists/README.md

 ### `deleteEntireSLL` Method 🗑️🚮

-This method deletes the entire `SingleLinkedList`.
+This method deletes the entire `LinkedList`.

 ```java
 // Method to delete the entire Singly Linked List